descriptive

 6

-The study found that when mice ate a moderate amount of lard, their bodies made more of a substance called taurocholic acid, which helps burn fat — so yes, lard increased this acid, just like the claim says.
+The study found that when mice ate a moderate amount of lard, their bodies made more of a substance called taurocholic acid, which helps burn fat — so yes, lard raised TCA levels as the claim says.

 Contradicting (0)